sigp/lighthouse/book/src/help_vm.md

           signing via a keystore on the local file system (i.e., not Web3Signer validators). list
-          Lists all the validators in VC delete
+          Lists all validators in a validator client using the HTTP API. delete
-          Deletes validator from VC
+          Deletes validator from a validator client using the HTTP API. import-standard
-  import-standard
-          Uploads standard keystore JSON format validator to a validator client using the HTTP API. help
+          Uploads validators to a validator client using the HTTP API.
+The validators are defined in a JSON file which can be generated using the staking deposit CLI. help
           Print this message or the help of the given subcommand(s)